-The school does not provide aspirin or other medications.
+The school does not provide aspirin.
 When medication is necessary for a student to remain in school, the school may cooperate with parents in the supervision of medication.
 This requires the medical person authorized to prescribe medication to send a written order to the building administrator who may supervise the administration of the medication or treatment.